 The security of your Duo application is tied to the security of your secret key (skey).
 Secure it as you would any sensitive credential.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!

-Choose Duo Security to enable Duo.
+Choose Duo Security from the "Partners" section to enable Duo.

 Fill out the form as follows and click Save when done.